Executive Appointment Guide for Human Resources Professionals

 Executives are not entitled to receive the bilingualism bonus.

-For further information related to official languages, please refer to the Guide to Implementing the Policy on Official Languages in the Appointment Process, the Policy on Official Languages for Human Resources Management, the Directive on the Linguistic Identification of Positions or Functions, the Directive on the Staffing of Bilingual Positions and the Bilingualism Bonus Directive.
+For further information related to official languages, please refer to the Guide to Implementing the Policy on Official Languages in the Appointment Process, the Directive on Official Languages for People Management and the Bilingualism Bonus Directive.

 Appointment process options